Pumpkin Magic Cake Recipe

 Can I turn this cake into cupcakes?

 You can make this cake into cupcakes if you’d like.
-These make wonderful little individual desserts with that layer of pumpkin pie, vanilla cake, and cream cheese frosting.
+With that layer of pumpkin pie, vanilla cake, and cream cheese frosting, these make wonderful little individual desserts.

 Pour the batter into cupcake holders placed in a muffin tin about 3/4 of the way up, but don’t overfill the cupcake holders.

 Bake until a toothpick inserted into the middle comes out clean.
-This will be less time than mentioned in the recipe card since they are smaller portions.
+Since these are smaller portions, this will take less time than mentioned in the recipe card.

 Can I freeze pumpkin magic cake?

-You can make this layered magic cake ahead of time and store it for 1-2 days for best results, though freezing is generally not recommended.
+For best results, you can make this layered magic cake ahead of time and store it for 1-2 days, though freezing is generally not recommended.

 This is especially helpful if you want to be prepared for Thanksgiving dinner and have one less thing to make that day.